Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Every Halloween for over 50 years this unassuming quaint little theme park in the heart of Los Angeles has held one of the best scare events in the country, and subsequently the world. (as no one does Halloween like the USA) For such a small park, it seems odd that it has such a high-quality event, but this more personal feel and intimate setting are all part of what makes the event so good.

-For anyone on the west coast Knotts Scary Farm is completely unbeatable and its only rival comes from over in Florida in the much more commercial Universal Halloween Horror Night.
+For anyone on the West Coast Knotts Scary Farm is completely unbeatable and its only rival comes from over in Florida in the much more commercial Universal Halloween Horror Night.
 We think that Knotts Scary has it beat though, despite often only coming second in the Golden Ticket Awards, and in our Knott’s Scary Farm Guide, we show you why and what you can expect if you dare to take on this horror night of horror nights!

 Knotts Scary Farm